Creating Docker Images

 Verify your application

 Let’s explore what app we’re deploying on the infrastructure we’re creating.
 Open up the pulumi/tutorial-pulumi-fundamentals repo.
-Let’s explore the contents of the app/
+In this repository, there is a backend directory, a frontend directory, and a data directory.
+Each directory contains a Dockerfile that builds the image for that portion of the application.

 FROM node:14